 We can now prove our main theorem.

-\begin{thm} Let $M$ be a compact, orientable $3$-manifold containing a properly embedded graph $T$ and let $\Gamma$ be a subgraph of $T$.
-Furthermore assume that $M-T$ is irreducible and no sphere in $M$ intersects $T$ exactly once.
-Let $H$ be a $(T,\Gamma)$-c-weakly reducible Heegaard surface for $(M,T)$.
-Then one of the following holds: \begin{itemize} \item there is a multiple $\Gamma$-Heegaard splitting $\mc{H}$ for $(M,T, \Gamma)$ so that each thin surface is $T$--essential and each thick surface is $(T,\Gamma)$-c-strongly irreducible in the component of $M - \mc{H}^-$ containing it, \item $H$ contains a generalized stabilization, \item $H$ is perturbed, or \item $T$ has a removable path. \end{itemize} \end{thm}
+\begin{thm} Let $M$ be a compact, orientable $3$-manifold containing a properly embedded graph $T$ and let $\Gamma$ be a subgraph of $T$ disjoint from the vertices of $T - \boundary T$.
+Furthermore assume that $M-T$ is irreducible and that no sphere in $M$ intersects $T$ exactly once.
+Suppose $\mc{K}$ is a multiple $\Gamma$-bridge surface for $(M, T,\Gamma)$ such \begin{itemize} \item $\mc{K}$ has no parallelisms \item no pod handle of $T - \mc{K}$ is adjacent to $\mc{K}^-$ \item no circle or edge component of $\Gamma$ is isotopically core with respect to $\mc{K}$. \end{itemize} Then there is a multiple $\Gamma$-Heegaard splitting $\mc{H}$ for $(M,T,\Gamma)$ obtained by thinning $\mc{K}$ such that one of the following holds: \begin{itemize} \item $\mc{H}$ is locally thin, or \item some component of $\mc{H}^+$ contains a generalized stabilization in $M - \mc{H}^-$, or \item some component of $\mc{H}^+$ is perturbed in $M - \mc{H}^-$, or \item $T$ has a removable path. \end{itemize} \end{thm}